freskimo/power-macros/README.md

 Here you can set up what data from extraction will be added/replaced in the following requests.
 The replace string can be set by the selection of the request.

 ### Logger
-Logs all messaged what were modified or triggered by ExtendedMacro.
+Logs all messaged what were modified or triggered by PowerMacros.

 ### Settings
-He you can specifies what tool will use the ExtendedMacro plug-in.
+He you can specifies what tool will use the PowerMacros plug-in.

 ## How to
-1. Select messages e,g, in the Proxy tab, do right mouse click and select "Send to ExtendedMacro"
+1. Select messages e,g, in the Proxy tab, do right mouse click and select "Send to PowerMacros"
-2. go to ExtendedMacro and click on the message in the "Extraction message list"
+2. go to PowerMacros and click on the message in the "Extraction message list"
 3. select data from the response editor
 4. click "From selection" button
 5. set extraction name and click "Add" button